Nativism (politics): Germany

 For the Poles in the mining districts of western Germany before 1914, nationalism (on both the German and the Polish sides) kept Polish workers, who had established an associational structure approaching institutional completeness (churches, voluntary associations, press, even unions), separate from the host German society.
 Lucassen found that religiosity and nationalism were more fundamental in generating nativism and inter-group hostility than the labor antagonism.

 Nativism grew rapidly in the 1990s and since.

 United Kingdom

 The city of London became notorious for the prevalence of nativist viewpoints in the 16th century, and conditions worsened in the 1580s.
 Many European immigrants became disillusioned by routine threats of assault, numerous attempts at passing legislation calling for the expulsion of foreigners, and the great difficulty in acquiring English citizenship.
 Cities in the Dutch Republic often proved more hospitable, and many immigrants left London permanently.
 Nativism emerged in opposition to Irish and Jewish arrivals in the early 20th century.
 Irish immigrants in Great Britain during the 20th century became estranged from British society, something which Lucassen (2005) attributes to the deep religious divide between Irish Protestants and Catholics.

-1930s

-In 1933-1939, many people from Nazi Germany, particularly those belonging to minorities which were persecuted under Nazi rule, especially the Jews, sought to emigrate to the United Kingdom.
-As many as 50,000 may have been successful.
-There were immigration caps on the number who could enter and, subsequently, some applicants were turned away.
-When the UK declared war on Germany in 1939, however, migration between the countries ceased.